Lisilin87/arkui/README.md

 ﻿
   - It aligns with the current mainstream practices in embodied AI research[1-2].
 ﻿
-All device types used in our experiments are listed in detail in Appendix A. Since the experiments are conducted in a virtual environment, device information does not rely on specific models or manufacturers, which in turn ensures consistency across experimental conditions.
+**All device types used in our experiments were listed in detail in Appendix A**.
+Since the experiments are conducted in a virtual environment, device information does not rely on specific models or manufacturers, which in turn ensures consistency across experimental conditions.

 ## Weakness and Suggestions 2 explain the findings

-We have addressed the reason why GPT-4o achieves the best performance in point 4 of the *Results* section.
-The core challenge of our task lies in long-context attention, as the model needs to comprehensively analyze the entire set of device states and methods to determine which devices are operable and which ones do not exist.
+We have addressed the reason why GPT-4o achieves the best performance in point 4 of the *Results* section. **The core challenge of our task lies in long-context attention**, as the model needs to comprehensively analyze the entire set of device states and methods to determine which devices are operable and which ones do not exist.
 GPT-4o demonstrates significantly stronger context-handling capabilities compared to the other open-source models evaluated.

 As for the varying performance gains across different tasks, this is primarily due to differences in task difficulty.
 A single model may exhibit different levels of improvement depending on the complexity of the task it is addressing.